-The Rohingya are at risk of bribery because of their illegal status in Malaysia (Equal Rights Trust 2014; Franck 2019; Hoffstaedter 2015; Haque, Othman, and Bin Mat 2023).
+The Rohingya are at risk of bribery because of their illegal status in Malaysia (Equal Rights Trust 2014; Franck 2019; Hoffstaedter 2015; Md Mahbubul, Zarina and Bakri 2023).
 Refugees pay bribes to avoid arrest and detention (Franck 2019; Equal Rights Trust 2014).
-As O'Brien and Hoffstaedter (2020, 8) state, "Police regularly demand bribes from refugees because they know where they live and when their paydays are".
-Refugees cannot open a bank account in Malaysia (Mat, Mohamed Pero, and Ku Amir 2023), meaning they usually have cash, which increases their vulnerability to being bribed (Hoffstaedter 2017).
+As O'Brien and Hoffstaedter (2020, 8) state, "police regularly demand bribes from refugees because they know where they live and when their paydays are".
+Refugees cannot open a bank account in Malaysia (Bakri, Siti Darwinda and Ku Nurasyiqin 2023), meaning they usually have cash, which increases their vulnerability to being bribed (Hoffstaedter 2017).

-Because Rohingya are illegal in Malaysia (Laws of Malaysia: Immigration Act of 1959 1959), they can be arrested at any time (Equal Rights Trust 2014; Fortify Rights and The Human Rights Commission of Malaysia 2019; Wake and Cheung 2016).
-Malaysian law does not limit their time in detention centres, so they can be held indefinitely (Fortify Rights and The Human Rights Commission of Malaysia 2019; Human Rights Watch 2024).
+Because Rohingya are illegal in Malaysia (Immigration Department of Malaysia 1959), they can be arrested at any time (Equal Rights Trust 2014; Fortify Rights, and The Human Rights Commission of Malaysia 2019; Wake and Cheung 2016).
+Malaysian law does not limit their time in detention centres, so they can be held indefinitely (Fortify Rights, and The Human Rights Commission of Malaysia 2019; Human Rights Watch 2024).
 Conditions in detention centres in Malaysia are below international standards, with problems including overcrowding, poor sanitation facilities, inadequate food, and abuse (O'Brien and Hoffstaedter 2020; Human Rights Watch 2024; United Nations Human Rights Council 2019).

-The importance of The United Nations High Commissioner for Refugees (UNHCR) to Rohingya in Malaysia cannot be overstated, as it is the primary agency assisting them (Kartini, Khalid, and Tang Abdullah 2022).
-The Malaysian government views refugees as being in Malaysia temporarily while they wait to be resettled to a third country (Mat, Mohamed Pero, and Ku Amir 2023) and generally allows Rohingya to be in Malaysia as long as UNHCR takes responsibility for helping them (Equal Rights Trust 2014; Hoffstaedter 2015).
+The importance of UNHCR to Rohingya in Malaysia cannot be overstated, as it is the primary agency assisting them (Kartini and Nur Atiqah 2022).
+The Malaysian government views refugees as being in Malaysia temporarily while they wait to be resettled to a third country (Bakri, Siti Darwinda and Ku Nurasyiqin 2023) and generally allows Rohingya to be in Malaysia as long as UNHCR takes responsibility for helping them (Equal Rights Trust 2014; Hoffstaedter 2015).
 As part of their vetting process, UNHCR interviews asylum seekers and validates that they are refugees.
-After they have been deemed a refugee, UNHCR registers their data and gives them a UNHCR identity letter or card, which allows them identity, 50% off at government hospitals, and at times, some legal protection (Hassan et al. 2021; Wake and Cheung 2016).
+After they have been deemed a refugee, UNHCR registers their data and gives them a UNHCR identity letter or card, which allows them identity, 50% off at government hospitals, and at times, some legal protection (Mohd Ramlan et al. 2021; Wake and Cheung 2016).
 Having a UNHCR card also makes it easier to obtain employment (Ripoll 2017).

-Any policies towards the Rohingya in Malaysia should recognize that the Rohingya are likely to be in Malaysia long-term (Letchamanan 2013).
+Any policies towards the Rohingya in Malaysia should recognise that the Rohingya are likely to be in Malaysia long-term (Letchamanan 2013).
 Repatriation or resettlement are often suggested as solutions for the Rohingya, but they do not want to return to Myanmar without citizenship and freedom of movement (Barany 2019).
-At this writing, there is much uncertainty in Myanmar because opposition groups are fighting the Myanmar military, which seized control in a coup in February 2021 (Head and Luo 2023).
+At the time of writing, there is much uncertainty in Myanmar because opposition groups are fighting the Myanmar military, which seized control in a coup in February 2021 (Head and Luo 2023).
 The tenuous relationship between the Myanmar government and the Rohingya people indicates that any hope of repatriation is unlikely (Barany 2019).
 Resettlement, often mentioned as the preferred solution by the Rohingya, is an option for very few people (Munir-Asen 2018), as less than 1% of refugees worldwide are resettled (UNHCR: The UN Refugee Agency 2021).
-Letchamanan (2013, 91) summarized the situation of the Rohingya in Malaysia: "They are not resettled to a third country.
+Letchamanan (2013, 91) summarised the situation of the Rohingya in Malaysia: "they are not resettled to a third country.
 Nor are they repatriated because their country of origin has declared them stateless.
 For that, many have come to call Malaysia their home".